 Instructions

-- Preheat oven to 350F and grease an 8-inch round cake pan and line the bottom with parchment paper.
+- Preheat oven to 350F.
+Grease the bottom and sides of an 8-inch round cake pan and line the bottom with parchment paper.

-- In a large bowl, whisk or sift together the almond flour, sugar, baking powder and salt.
+- In a medium-sized bowl, whisk together the almond flour, baking powder and salt.

-- In a separate bowl, whisk together the eggs, oil and lemon zest.
+- In a separate large bowl, whisk together the eggs, sugar, oil, lemon zest and lemon juice.

-- Pour the wet mixture into the dry ingredients and use a spatula to gently fold together until the dry ingredients are incorporated.
+- Add the dry ingredients to the wet mixture and use a spatula to gently stir together until the dry ingredients are incorporated.
 Be careful not to over mix.

-- Pour the batter into the prepared pan and use a spatula to spread it out evenly.
+- Pour the batter into the prepared pan and use an offset spatula to spread it out evenly.

-- Bake for 26-28 minutes, or until a toothpick inserted into the middle comes out clean.
+- Bake for 25-28 minutes, or until a toothpick inserted into the middle comes out clean.
+The cake will have golden brown edges that pull away from the sides of the pan.

 - Let cool for a few minutes before turning out onto a wire rack to cool completely.